ajmas/OpenPlanetMaps/README.md

 community can benefit from, and contribute to.
 We may not all be scientists, but to get people engaged and interested is important.
-Part of that is by reducing the barrier of entry to the data that is already out there and another part is allowing anyone to contribute to improving what is to improve what is already there.
+Part of that is by reducing the barrier of entry to the data that is already out there and another part is allowing anyone to contribute to improving what is already there, and finally to create a discussion.

 The current philosophy is to be agnostic from any hosting platform, but eventually we foresee scripts to allow you deploy to the platform of your choice.